The Eilenberg-MacLane Spectrum of \mathbb{F}_1: Abstract

 \section{Abstract}

 Given a very special $\Gamma$-space $X$, repeated application of Segal's delooping functor produces the constituent spaces of the associated connective $\Omega$-spectrum.
 In particular, by applying this construction to \textit{discrete} very special $\Gamma$-spaces (a.k.a.~Abelian groups), one recovers Eilenberg-MacLane spectra.
 The delooping functor is entirely formal, however, and can be applied to arbitrary $\Gamma$-spaces without any conditions.
-Work of Connes and Consani suggests that the ``field with one element'' can be fruitfully realized as a (discrete) $\Gamma$-space (which localizes to the classical sphere spectrum).
-This note computes Segal's deloopings of this model of $\fun$.
-They are $n$-fold simplicial sets whose geometric realizations are the $n$-spheres, equipped with \textit{free partial commutative monoid} structures.
-Equivalently, they are the (nerves of the) free partial strict $n$-categories with free partial symmetric monoidal structures.
+Work of Connes and Consani suggests that the ``field with one element'' can be fruitfully realized as a discrete $\Gamma$-space (whose excisive approximation is the classical sphere spectrum).
+This note computes Segal's deloopings of this model of $\fun$ without spectrification (i.e.~prior to excisive approximation).
+This results in a sequence of \textit{partially symmetric monoidal partial strict $\infty$-categories} with $n^{th}$ entry being the free partially symmetric monoidal partial strict $n$-category with one object and a non-degenerate $n$-morphism.
+Applying geometric realization recovers the sequence of $n$-spheres with partial symmetric monoidal structure given by the fold map.
+This indicates that if one allows for partially defined compositions and tensor products then the suspension spectrum $\Sigma^\infty S^0$ has a canonical (partial) infinite loop space structure.